MicrosoftDocs/customer-insights/topics/developers/tutorials/embed.md

 3. Click on the **(…)** on the title of the chart and select the **Embed chart** option.
 5. Copy the URL from the dialog box.
 This will be the source URL for your iframe.

-[Add screenshot showing a embedded chart in Field Service]

 ## How to embed a dashboard page
 A full page (collection of visuals/charts) from a dashboard can also be embedded following these steps:
 1. Login to Product Insights.
 2. Go to a dashboard that which contains the page you would like to embed.
 3. Click on **Embed Page(</>)** and copy the URL from the dialog.
 This will be the source URL for your iframe.

- [Add screenshots from Field Service showing a whole embed page]